-Get involved Volunteering Volunteer stories Aleksandra's story My name is Aleksandra, I’m 36 years old.
+Get involved Volunteering Volunteer Stories Aleksandra's story My name is Aleksandra, I’m 36 years old.
 Originally I come from a small town in Poland called Barczewo.
-I’m a happy single mum of a 10 year old girl called Emily.
+I’m a happy single mum of a 10-year-old girl called Emily.
 I graduated from the University of Warmia and Masuria in Poland and became an Environmental Protection Engineer.
 After my studies, I started work in City Hall as an Inspector of Environmental Protection in the Building Department.
 My job was very interesting but I was not completely satisfied.
 I knew that I needed to change something in my life so I decided to move to Sheffield where some of my family live.
-At the moment I’m working as a Quality Technician in a food manufacturers in Sheffield.
+What made you want to volunteer?
+At the moment I’m working as a Quality Technician in food manufacturers in Sheffield.
 I definitely don’t feel good there and I know that this job is not for me.
 I needed something which would motivate me and give me more possibilities to move on with my career.
 That’s why I decided to get some experience and start volunteering.
 I have always wanted to help people, and being a volunteer helps me do what is really important to me, and I stay motivated all the time and try to be helpful to everybody.
 I heard about the BTA from my friend Irina, who was a volunteer at the BTA a few years ago.
 She told me about the opportunities and benefits of being a volunteer.
 I wanted to learn about tinnitus and be a part of an incredible team which supports people with tinnitus.
 My grandma suffered from tinnitus and that time I didn’t know how to help her.
 Sometimes we are very busy in the office but I love this job!
 The most amazing thing is the atmosphere and the fantastic people who are extremely happy to help if something seems to be difficult.
 I always feel welcomed and appreciated.
+How has the experience helped?
 My volunteering has helped me to be a more confident person.
 I have learned a lot and I have improved my English and administration skills.
 I would like to finish my English course and start another one in Business Administration.
 I would like to thank all the BTA staff for all their support, now I feel like I can do more and I am not afraid to try.
 Get involved!
 If you would like to join our team and help the BTA as a volunteer, you can find more details here.